 Still, if these issues are addressed, Schär writes that DeFi could transform the financial industry.

-“DeFi may lead to a paradigm shift in the financial industry and potentially contribute toward a more robust, open, and transparent financial infrastructure.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“DeFi may lead to a paradigm shift in the financial industry and potentially contribute toward a more robust, open, and transparent financial infrastructure.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Follow us on Twitter, Facebook and Telegram